stuvjordan-uroc/blw-dataviz-app-perf/build-data/README.md

 Views:

 - **DATA GEN CODE DONE** all principles, unsplit
-- **DATA GEN CODE DONE** all principles, split by response, expanded
+- all principles, split by response, expanded
-- **DATA GEN CODE DONE** all principles, split by response, collapse
+- all principles, split by response, collapse
-- **DATA GEN CODE DONE** all principles, split by response AND party, expanded
+- all principles, split by response AND party, expanded
-- **DATA GEN CODE DONE** all principles, split by response AND party, collapsed
+- all principles, split by response AND party, collapsed
 - all principles, split by response AND wave, expanded
 - all principles, split by response AND wave, collapse
 - all principles, split by response AND wave AND party, expanded